 Deeper and Deeper

-In the case of the Feldenkrais Guild system, though, the conspirancy against the laity is much deeper.
+In the case of the Feldenkrais Guild system, though, the conspiracy against the laity is much deeper.
 The so-called Feldenkrais "Trainers" who started the Guild and still largely control it, have not only taken the archival materials and created barriers to accessing it.
 But they have also used the acquisition of the service marks (®) as a kind of mental and legal trick to say that they and they alone are doing "true Feldenkrais."
-Moshe's most experienced, and some might say, most capable students, such as Mia Segal, Anat Baniel, Ruthy Alon, the belated Yochanan Rywerant and many others, have been repeatedly and constantly belittled as doing "derivative" work and not "true" Feldenkrais.
+Moshe's most experienced, and some might say, most capable students, such as Mia Segal, Anat Baniel, Ruthy Alon, the departed Yochanan Rywerant, and many others, have been repeatedly and constantly belittled as doing "derivative" work and not "true" Feldenkrais.
 Why is that?
 The core of the matter is that they do not have legal access to use the service marked terms.
 That is it.
-There is not theoretical or educational measure.
+There is no theoretical or educational measure.
 It is all legal.
 Not "true" Feldenkrais because they do not own the marks.
 And by the same messed-up logic if you do not pay to use the service marks or spend the money for a training you are not doing "true" Feldenkrais either.

-Oh what a tangled web they weaved.
+Oh, what a tangled web they weaved.
 But take heart!
 The end is near.
 The Guild is getting smaller and smaller.
 And if it does not end up in bankruptcy, another lawsuit will surely end it all.
 Some practitioners are scared of that, and in the short term, they should be.
 Things will get tough for a while.
 Especially if these practitioners have not developed their own email lists and marketing materials and following and ways of communicating intelligently about the work.

 But even that may not be fatal as independent practitioners groups will likely spring up to take up the slack.
 But there will be a big difference.
-The new practitioner organizations that emerge will self-generating and self-organizing around practitioners needs and practitioners goals.
+The new practitioner organizations that emerge will self-generating and self-organizing around practitioners' needs and practitioners' goals.
 The guild we have now is a "Trainer Guild" and it deserves its death.